 - No alterations can be made to an application once it has been submitted.
-Therefore it is important to check and re-check the application form until you are fully satisfied with all sections of your application before you click 'Submit Application'. - If you enter information into the OLS application form and do not save before navigating away from the tabbed page, this information will be lost - Click on 'Application Start' to navigate back to the start of the application form.
-Do not use the browser 'back' button at any stage as you may lose essential information. - If an incorrect email address is supplied for a Referee, the Referee will not receive login details for the OLS and will not be able to complete their participant form.
-Please ensure all email addresses are correct prior to submission as once submitted no alterations (including email addresses) are possible.

-All participants must complete their forms through the OLS.
+Therefore, it is important to check and re-check the application form until you are fully satisfied with all sections of your application before you click 'Submit Application'. - Do not log in to your profile or application in several browsers at the same time.
+This may cause the system to invalidate your login session and any information entered.
+Do not use a phone or tablet for the OLS. - If you enter information into the OLS application form and do not save before navigating away from the tabbed page, this information will be lost. - Click on 'Application Start' to navigate back to the start of the application form.
+Do not use the browser 'back' button at any stage as you may lose essential information. - Keep a backup of your application offline in a word document. - If an incorrect email address is supplied for any participant, the participant will not receive login details for the OLS and will not be able to complete their participant form.
+Please ensure all email addresses are correct prior to submission as once submitted no alterations (including email addresses) are possible. - All participants must complete their forms through the OLS.
 The Council will not be responsible for ensuring that participant online forms are submitted on time.
-It is the responsibility of the Applicant to ensure the Academic Supervisor, Employment Mentor and Referees and submit their forms through the OLS by the deadline of 16:00 (GMT), 18/02/2015.
+It is the responsibility of the Applicant to ensure the Supervisor, Mentor and Referees submit their forms through the OLS by the deadline of 16.00 (Irish time) 7 March 2019.